bluepropane/telegram-server/README.md

 # telegram-server
-Telegram API server to be deployed on linux/ubuntu instance.
+Telegram server that is able to send/receive messages using a human account + number instead of a bot handle.